At a glance

 What more can you possibly ask for?
 Here is a choir of young singers, fresh of tone and fresh of mind.
 They blend perfectly, they shade sensitively, they appear to work with a like mind towards an agreed ideal of choral sound.Gramophone Magazine

 Created at the time of the foundation of Royal Holloway in 1886, the choir was originally only for women’s voices.
-The mixed choir now comprises 24 Choral Scholars which are generously funded as a part of the Santander Universities Scheme.
+The mixed choir now comprises 24 Choral Scholars who are generously funded as a part of the Santander Universities Scheme.
 These choral scholars undertake a busy schedule of weekly services, as well as concerts, international tours, recordings and broadcasts.
 In addition to these, Royal Holloway is also the only university that still maintains a tradition of daily sung morning services.

-Between 2009 and 2016, the choir has recorded nine discs on the Hyperion record label.
+Between 2009 and 2016, the choir recorded nine discs on the Hyperion record label.
 It is through this relationship with Hyperion Records, and subsequent live performances, that the choir developed a particular reputation for the performance of music from the Baltic region.
-During a tour in the summer of 2013 of all three Baltic states the choir performed as a part of the Latvian Song Festival, and with the Tallinn Chamber Orchestra in a concert (sung in Estonian) broadcast on the Estonian Day of Independence.
+During a tour in the summer of 2013 of all three Baltic States the choir performed as a part of the Latvian Song Festival, and with the Tallinn Chamber Orchestra in a concert (sung in Estonian) broadcast on the Estonian Day of Independence.

-The choir has been fortunate to sing at a number of high-profile events including the 2014 Festival of Remembrance at the Albert Hall (live on BBC TV), an awards ceremony at Buckingham Palace and performing a new John Rutter commission for the Magna Carta 800th anniversary in front of HM The Queen, the Prime Minister and Archbishop of Canterbury.
+The choir has been fortunate to sing at a number of high-profile events including the 2014 Festival of Remembrance at the Albert Hall (live on BBC TV), an awards ceremony at Buckingham Palace and performing a new John Rutter commission for the Magna Carta 800th anniversary in 2015 in front of HM The Queen, the Prime Minister and Archbishop of Canterbury.

 Rupert Gough has been director of Choral Music and College Organist at Royal Holloway, University of London since 2005.
 He is also Organist and Director of Music at London’s oldest surviving church, Great Saint Bartholomew, which maintains a professional choir.
 At Royal Holloway Rupert has developed the choral programme to include weekly choral recitals, choral conducting courses for undergraduates, new choral commissions and transformed the Chapel Choir into an elite group of 24 choral scholars.
 The Choir has particularly come to prominence in the last three years through their series of recordings for Hyperion Records.